 Our aim is to encourage high standards of accommodation, repair and good management in the private rented sector.
 Where properties fall below minimum standards and are not safe, we will enforce the legal standards which apply.

-The Private Sector Housing Policy determines the range of services that we provide to homeowners, landlords and tenants living in private sector housing in Sheffield.
+Our Private Sector Housing Policy determines the range of services that we provide to homeowners, landlords and tenants living in private sector housing in Sheffield.

 Although many landlords already have a well-managed portfolio, others may need help and advice to enable them to run their businesses effectively and correctly to ensure they meet all the necessary legal obligations:

 We have produced an annual report of our activities from April 2011 until 2012 called 'Making a Difference' and a booklet giving a short guide to what we do.
 Both are available to download below.

 Annual report: April 2011 - 2012